lfost42/grafana-notes/k8s/cka/itkiddie.md

 File three only allows frontend traffic from the frontend namespace and pods labelled front end.
 We need to check the labels on the frontend deployment pods
 `k -n frontend get po --show-labels`

-We can see they have the label app=frontend which means network-policy-3 is the least permissive and allows the traffic we want
+We can see they have the label app=frontend which means network-policy-3 is the least permissive and allows the traffic we want.

 Step 4 Apply the file
 `k apply -f /root/network-policies/network-policy3.yaml`